 In meeting our ambitions, we are forging effective relationships with key partners, including our five local authorities, registered providers, landowners, developers, private sector investors, Homes England and Government.

 We are seeking to increase capacity through skills training, job generation and promoting innovative methods of construction, including off-site manufacture.

 We are also trying to work with investors to stimulate new entrants to the market, including build-to-rent through the private rented sector.
 We are exploring opportunities to enable sustainable growth through the principles of new garden village settlements.

-Finally, we are seeking, through Tees Valley Land Commission and One Public Estate Programme, to maximise the use of brownfield land and land held by Government to support economic development and accelerate housing supply.
+Finally, we are seeking to maximise the use of brownfield land and land held by Government to support economic development and accelerate housing supply.